-Pseudonymization is the processing of personal data in such a way that the personal data can no longer be attributed to a specific person without the use of additional information, provided that such additional information is kept separate and is subject to technical and organizational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.
+Pseudonymization is the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separate and is subject to technical and organizational measures to ensure that the personal data is not attributed to an identified or identifiable natural person..

 7. Order Processor

-Processor means a natural or legal person, public authority, agency or other body that processes personal data on behalf of the responsible.
+Processor means a natural or legal person, public authority, agency or other body that processes personal data on behalf of the controller.

 9. Third Party

-Third party means a natural or legal person, public authority, agency or other body other than the concerned person, the responsible, the processor and the persons authorized to process the personal data under the direct responsibility of the responsible or the processor.
+Third party means a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons authorized to process the personal data under the direct responsibility of the controller or the processor.

-Consent is any expression of will in the form of a declaration or other unambiguous affirmative action made voluntarily by the concerned person for the specific case in an informed manner and in an unambiguous manner, by which the concerned person indicates that he or she consents to the processing of personal data relating to him or her.
+Consent is any expression of will in the form of a declaration or other unambiguous affirmative act, given voluntarily by the data subject for the specific case in an informed manner and unambiguously, by which the data subject indicates that he or she consents to the processing of personal data relating to him or her.

-Art.
-6 para.
-1 lit. a GDPR (in conjunction with § 15 para.
-3 TMG) serves our company as the legal basis for processing operations in which we obtain consent for a specific processing purpose.
+Article 6 (1) lit. a DS-GVO (in conjunction with Section 25 (1) TTDSG) serves as the legal basis for our company for processing operations in which we obtain consent for a specific processing purpose.

-1. you have given your express consent to this in accordance with Art.
-6 (1) p.
-1 lit. a GDPR,
+1. you have given us your express consent in accordance with Art.
+6 (1) a DS-GVO,

 2. the disclosure is permissible under Art.
-6 (1) p.
-1 lit. f GDPR to protect our legitimate interests and there is no reason to assume that you have an overriding interest worthy of protection in the non-disclosure of your data,
+6 (1) (f) DS-GVO to protect our legitimate interests and there is no reason to assume that you have an overriding interest worthy of protection in the non-disclosure of your data,

 3. in the event that a legal obligation exists for the disclosure pursuant to Art.
-6 (1) sentence 1 lit. c GDPR, as well as
+6 (1) c DS-GVO, and

 4. this is legally permissible and necessary according to Art.
 6 para.
-1 p.
-1 lit. b GDPR for the processing of contractual relationships with you.
+1 lit. b DS-GVO for the processing of contractual relationships with you.